ixtenu/acmerc/hardware.md

 ### CadMouse

-Apparently, CAD applications (much like Acme) use the middle button so much that there is a market for mice with dedicated middle buttons.
+Apparently, CAD applications (much like Acme) use button-2 so much that there is a market for mice with dedicated button-2s.
 The [CadMouse][cad] (all models) has a "dedicated middle button" as a prominent feature.
-All models have a scrollwheel between button-1 and button-2.
-These mice are relatively expensive; currently, the models cost between $80 and $120.
+All models have a scroll wheel between button-1 and button-2.
+These mice are relatively expensive;
+currently, the models cost between $80 and $120.

 [cad]: https://3dconnexion.com/us/cadmouse/